eymardcm/udacity_project_ethereum_dapp_for_tracking_items_through_supply_chain/README.md

 ## Instruction for Deploying the Smart Contract to Rinkeby Testnet
 1. Connect to the Rinkeby testnet with Metamask
-2. In Metamask, select an account with Ether (note: the role of FarmRole, DistributorRole, RetailerRole, and ConsumerRole contracts you deploy in the next step will be assigned this account address.
-During testing, do not switch accounts.)
+2. In Metamask, select an account with Ether
 3.  truffle migrate --network rinkeby
 4.  npm run dev
 5.  http://localhost:3000/